 D. The Use of Underwriting Guidelines in Market Analysis

-Underwriting is the process by which an insurer determines whether it will accept or reject an application for coverage, or whether it will renew or nonrenew an existing policy.
+Underwriting is the process by which an insurer determines whether it will accept or reject an application for coverage, or whether it will renew or non-renew an existing policy.
 Underwriting also includes the process of assigning policyholders (and prospective policyholders) to different risk classifications or rating tiers for purposes of determining the premium level the insurer will charge.

 Underwriting guidelines are the standards by which the insurer makes these underwriting decisions—to accept or reject a consumer and to determine which rating tier, base rate or “market” the insurer will assign the consumer if accepted.
 Insurers generally compile written underwriting guidelines to provide to insurance producers (or sales representatives for direct writers) or in-house underwriters.
 Underwriting guidelines range from very detailed and objective written rules (i.e., limitations on insuring homes under a specified value) to broad and subjective forms of guidance for the producer or underwriter.
-For some lines of insurance, underwriting has become an increasingly automated process over the past 10 years.
+For some lines of insurance, underwriting has become an increasingly automated process.
 For these lines, insurers provide producers with software that incorporates the underwriting guidelines and accesses third-party data, such as credit information and claims history, as the producer gathers information from the consumer.

+When carriers use software and additional third-party data to replace manual tasks, the carrier is then involved in accelerated underwriting.
+For example, during the Covid-19 pandemic, life insurance carriers were reluctant to send parameds to potential customers’ homes.
+Instead, insurance carriers used algorithms to assist in the underwriting of insurance policies.

 Although underwriting judgment is at the heart of insurers’ business practices in almost every area of insurance, there are a variety of reasons why underwriting practices differ for different lines of insurance.
 The more complex the risk insured, the more underwriting practices may differ from company to company and from risk to risk.
 The primary focus of this discussion is personal lines property/casualty coverage and, therefore, regulators must keep in mind that when considering other lines of insurance, not all of the concepts discussed here will apply.
 For example, annuities typically are not underwritten at all; life insurance is often written as a whole life contract or as a term contract with guaranteed renewal at a set rate for an extended period of time; and many health insurance markets are subject to laws requiring guaranteed issue, guaranteed renewal and limits on rate variation.